usboot/USBootPi/README.md

 4. Copy the image files into the disk labeled "DISK" and then modify usbootpi.cfg on the disk labeled "DISK" to specify the mounting image file(NEED unmount USB devices safely).
 5. Insert the PC to be installed OS and power on the PC.
 You can select the emulated USB flash drive or cdrom as the booting device.
 6. The disk labeled "DISK" can also be made as the bootable USB flash disk.
 You can also use the USB flash disk inserted on the board as the disk labeled "disk".
 Usually the USB flash disk is faster than the MicroSD card.
+7. RAID0 usage: When the "disk" setting has the multiple devices(e.g., disk=/dev/sda /dev/sdb, available only on the disk labeled "BOOT"), the multiple devices are assambled as one RAID0 device and then the real r/w speeds are improved.
+But now the maximum r/w speeds of the OTG are 24MB/s reads and 17MB/s writes.

 * **Notes**